 - NUR 651 Theoretical Foundations of Advanced Practice Nursing and Leadership

-* Each FNP Clinical Practicum course includes 200 in person clinical hours at an appropriate primary care site.
+* Each FNP Clinical Practicum course includes 200 in person clinical hours at an appropriate clinical site.

 - Demonstrates expertise in the evaluation and implementation of clinical practice guidelines and specialized knowledge as it applies to advance practice nursing.